 Facilities offered by the Government of the Republic of Korea

-A. Beneficiaries of these fellowships will be exempt from tuition fees for the duration of study/training programme.
+A. Beneficiaries of these fellowships will be exempt from tuition fees for the duration of the study/training.

-B. Fellows will undertake studies/training under the supervision of an advisor or a study director designated by the host institution.
+B. Fellows will undertake studies/training under the supervision of an advisor or study director that will be provided by the host institution.

 C. The donor Government will pay stipends to beneficiaries on a monthly basis, in local currency.
-The stipends are intended to cover the cost towards living expenses such as accommodation, meals, pocket expenses, and incidentals.
-The donor will determine the stipend amount to be granted to beneficiaries.
+The stipends are intended to cover living expenses such as accommodation, meals, pocket expenses, and incidentals.
+The donor will determine the amount of the stipend to be granted to beneficiaries.